 EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.

 (Body shape and physical characteristics)

 - Brachycephalic Obstructive Airway Syndrome (BOAS)

 - Deafness (associated with white coat colour)

-- Hip dysplasia: breed mean score 14.4 (parents should be lower)
+- Hip dysplasia breed 5 year mean score 15.8 (parents should be lower)

 - Elbow dysplasia: ideally 0:0